andycroll/andycroll.com/_posts/2021/2021-02-08-use-enhanced-memoization-for-false-nil-with-defined.md

 a || a = possibly_expensive_computation
 ```

 A consequence of this is that if `a` is "false-y", meaning set to `nil` or `false`, then right-hand side of the `||` is executed.
-This is a big issue if the expensive computation can return false, it will be run every time the method is used, completely circumventing the improvement we are attempting.
+This is a potentially a big issue as if the expensive computation can return `false`, it will be run every time the method is used, completely circumventing the improvement we are attempting.

-I've used `Enumerable#any?` deliberately above to illustrate that this technique can be useful in the output of methods that loop over large datasets and return a boolean or `nil` result.
+I've used `Enumerable#any?` above to illustrate that this `defined?`-based technique can be useful to improve performance for methods that loop over large datasets and return a boolean or `nil` result.

 ## Why not?

-Often, a memoized result won't be `nil` or `false` and in that case this style is undoubtably less attractive to read when you come back to it.
+Often, a memoized result won't be `nil` or `false` and in that case this style is undoubtably less attractive to read (and possibly understand?) when you return to it later on.